 A shared vision for the future

-Nourdine Bihmane – Head of Growing Markets, Decarbonization and Marketing, Atos
+Nourdine Bihmane – Chief Delivery Officer, Decarbonization and Marketing.
+Atos

 When COP26 was first announced, the expectation was that the lead-up to the United Nations Climate Change Conference in 2020 would see a ‘race to net zero’.
 Then the pandemic hit, throwing many of these aspirations into confusion as countries responded to the most significant global health crisis in over a century.
 Yet despite this disruption, the push to combat climate change and future-proof economies has only intensified.
 As governments come to thinking in driving the post-pandemic recovery, tackling climate change and, crucially, accelerating digital transformation needs to be at the forefront.